Curatorial Seminar in Israel FAQ

 Can I apply two years in a row?

-Applicants who were not invited to join for a trip may re-apply the following year.
+Applicants who were not invited to participate in a Curatorial Seminar may re-apply the following year.

 Can I consult with you if I have further questions?

-Please write to firstname.lastname@example.org with any questions not answered here about our Research Trip program.
+Please write to firstname.lastname@example.org with any questions not answered here about our Curatorial Seminar in Israel program.
 Do not write directly to staff, and no phone calls, please.
 We will answer as soon as possible.